LowAlpha/LCDshieldlib/README.md

 ## LCDShieldLib

-LCDShieldLib is a simple C library to support the Arduino LCD Shield.
+LCDShieldLib is a simple C library to support the Arduino LCD Keypad Shield.
 It provides support to read from ADC/Key and write to the LCD display.
-An example programme shows how to write to the LCD, and how to read from the ADC channel to return a raw value from keys and how to read key with value assigned to each key.
+An example programme shows how to write to the LCD, and how to read from the ADC channel to return a raw value from the keypad and how to read the keypad with value assigned to each key.
 The software is written in C and built using Microchip Studio and AVR-GCC on Windows.
 The module may be built directly with AVR-GCC either on Windows or Linux.